Chapter Two: Tombs

 “No. The slab’s still firmly in place,” Jresh admitted.
 “However, I believe its integrity has been compromised.
 Lorrik, come over here.”
 The inquisitor complied, standing by his companion as the two of them looked upon the stone barrier.
 “Looks like we’re going to have to push our way in.”

 “Works for me,” Lorrik nonchalantly added.
 The two of them began to move in sync, concentrating their minds and their bodies.
 Together they focused, pulling their hands in close to their chests.
-The human and Pureblood shared a look and a mutual nod, before each taking a deep breath.
+The Human and Pureblood shared a look and a mutual nod, before each taking a deep breath.
 A moment later, they exhaled and coupled it with the outthrust of their hands.
 The combined might of their synchronized Force pushes fully cracked the slab into two pieces which were sent flying into the tomb’s darkened interior.

-“It’s weird… I expected giant statues, or murals, or something like that to greet us,” Lorrik mused.
+“It’s weird… I expected giant statues, or murals, or something like that to greet us,” Lorrik admitted.
 “Isorr had a point, usually the only Sith to construct tombs are the ones trying to make a statement.
 This one doesn’t seem to be saying anything at all.”

 The two made their way deeper into the tomb, traversing winding and branching halls, never coming across anything resembling a larger chamber.
 Looking back and forth, there was nothing but darkness to the front and rear of the pair.
 Just as caution was beginning to change to boredom, something caused the apprentices to freeze in their tracks.
 Originating from somewhere deeper within the tomb, a sound echoed through the halls.
 A harrowing sound.
 A dreadful howl.